 The goal here is simple: learn to trust your instincts, get over your writing fears, and find your most immediate voice.

-This seven week course will provide a creative jolt and an invigorating atmosphere designed to get you writing a number of very short fictions.
+This eight week class and workshop will provide a creative jolt and an invigorating atmosphere designed to get you writing a number of very short fictions.
 Our focus will be on fast literary production, brevity, and invention.